Welcome to the WATGPU research cluster

 The default environment manager for all users on the WATGPU cluster is conda, though pip virtual environments are also supported.

-You can create pip virtual environments while the base conda environment is activated, and after creating the pip virtual environment, you can deactivate the conda environment and activate the pip virtual environment normally.
+You can create pip virtual environments while a conda environment is activated, and after creating the pip virtual environment, you can deactivate the conda environment and activate the pip virtual environment normally.

 (base) $ python -m venv <venv-name>